-- Changing the site owner also changes ownership of any G Suite, Squarespace Domains, or Email Campaigns subscriptions attached to the site.
+- Changing the site owner also changes ownership of any other subscriptions connected to the site, such as Google Workspace, Squarespace Domains, or Email Campaigns.

-- The new owner must already be a contributor for the site.
+- The new owner must already be a contributor on the site.
 Learn how to invite someone to contribute to your site.

 About site owners

-Site owner is a special permission level that establishes ownership of a site.
-While you can add multiple contributors with Admin permissions, a site can only have one site owner and can't be removed by any other contributor.
+Site ownership is established by the Owner permission level.
+While you can add multiple contributors with Administrator permissions, a site can only have one Owner, who can't be removed by any other contributor.

-In certain situations, the site owner's account email address is used to verify ownership.
+In certain situations, the Owner's account email address is used to verify ownership.

 Watch a video